Stamford Woman Writing Her Own Success Story

 It Hasn’t All Been Easy

-STAMFORD – forget potholes and bumps – the road to the top for business owner Antoinette Allocca was paved with some dead-ends, washouts and hairpin turns.
+STAMFORD – forget potholes and bumps – the road to the top for business owner Antoinette Allocca was paved with some dead-ends, washouts, and hairpin turns.
+The road to being a successful women-owned business was not easy.

 A marketing major from Hofstra University, Allocca went to work in sales for Burlington Industries in early 1980.